etchteam/kerbside-lookup/Readme.md

 * `locale` - `cy` or `en`.
 Defaults to `en`.
 * `button` - Button text.
 Defaults to `Submit` or `Cyflwyno` depending on the `locale` setting.
 * `placeholder` - Placeholder text.
 Defaults to `Enter a postcode...` or `Rhowch eich cod post...` depending on `locale` setting.
+* `apihost` - Used in development to override the api host on pre-built widget code.

 For example: